sbogucki12/SpaASMR2018/README.md

 + Used a migration to create the FavoriteVideos join table in the database.
 + After very nearly breaking everything, I had to roll back to last commit, rebuild all User databases.
 + Add AspNetUsersId as foreign key to the FavoriteVideos Join Table.
 Via SQL.
++ Fixed the favorites action.
+Updated the favorites view.
+Most everything is working.

 ## Credit